PedroBolson/Wedding-Plan/README.md

 ---

-#### 📝 Example “prompt” to generate this file via an AI assistant
+#### 📝 Example "prompt" to generate this file via an AI assistant

-> “I need a `functions/src/index.ts` for Firebase Cloud Functions in TypeScript.
+> "I need a `functions/src/index.ts` for Firebase Cloud Functions in TypeScript.
 It should:
 >
-> 1. Import `firebase-functions`, Express types, and the `cors` package
+> 1. Import `firebase-functions`, `firebase-admin`, Express types, and the `cors` package
-> 2. Apply CORS middleware for all origins
+> 2. Initialize Firebase Admin SDK and apply CORS middleware for all origins
+> 3. Create helper functions for Firebase token verification and admin role checking with:
+>    * Token verification to validate Firebase Auth ID tokens
+>    * Admin role verification that checks Firestore's 'users' collection for a document with:
+>      - Document ID matching the authenticated user's UID
+>      - A field 'role' with value 'admin'
-> 3. Define two HTTPS functions:
+> 4. Define two Calendar integration functions:
+>    * `exportEventToGoogle`: accepts `{ accessToken, event }`, posts to Google Calendar API
+>    * `importEventsFromGoogle`: accepts `{ accessToken }`, retrieves events for the next 30 days
+> 5. Define three Admin functions with proper authentication:
+>    * `listUsers`: GET request that returns all users (admin only)
+>    * `createAuthUser`: POST request that creates a new user with email/password (admin only)
+>    * `deleteAuthUser`: DELETE request that removes a user by uid (admin only)
+> 6. Add security implementation:
+>    * All users are stored in Firebase Authentication
+>    * Only users with corresponding documents in Firestore 'users' collection with role='admin' can access admin functions
+>    * Proper error handling for all authentication and authorization failures
+> 7. Handle method validation (GET/POST/DELETE) and proper error responses
+> 8. Use dynamic `node-fetch` import for HTTP calls
 >
->    * `exportEventToGoogle`: accepts `{ accessToken, event }`, posts to the Google Calendar API, and returns JSON
->    * `importEventsFromGoogle`: accepts `{ accessToken }`, queries events for the next 30 days, and returns JSON
-> 4. Handle non-POST requests with 405 and internal errors with 500
-> 5. Use dynamic `node-fetch` import for HTTP calls
->    Please generate the complete `index.ts` file.”
+>    Please generate the complete `index.ts` file with all these functions properly secured."

+### Admin User Management

+The application includes a built-in admin panel for user management:

+1. Log in with an existing admin account
+2. Click the "Gerenciar Usuários" button in the navigation menu
+3. In the admin panel, you can:
+   - View all registered users
+   - Create new users directly from the interface
+   - Grant admin privileges to existing users
+   - Revoke admin privileges
+   - Delete users from the system

+This eliminates the need for manual scripts for user administration.

 ## 📱 Using the Application